grip-on-software/monetdb-import/Database_structure.md

         displayed in the JIRA interface.
     -   **email** - VARCHAR(100): The email address of the JIRA developer.
+    -   **local_domain** - BOOLEAN: Whether the email address of the developer has a local domain as defined in the importer properties.
+In this case, whether the email ends with '@ictu.nl'.
     -   **encryption** - INTEGER(row encryption)